Professor Turtle Teaches Coding Basics for Kids

 For those who wish to continue on and learn more advanced concepts, the app features a Compose mode which allows players to experiment with codes and create programs from scratch.
 There is no need to go though tasks to access this, though any syntax that was previously stored may be accessed in this mode.
 By the same token, any procedures saved in this section may be accessed for later use.

 To demonstrate what else is possible to make with this app, the developers have included pre-written examples under the Projects section.
 This contains a variety of interesting procedures ranging from how to draw basic geometric shapes to fractals.
 Different players can enjoy the app on the same mobile device by utilizing the Accounts function.

 Overall, the app does a good job of making programming accessible for children.
 However, one should remember that it is still a niche subject to learn about.
 Those with even a remote interest in coding will find the progressive lessons quite effective, while very young children with short attention spans may soon turn their attention to something less technical.
 The lack of flashy animations and engaging audio instructions may also be a consideration, but again, the educational applications are immense if kids are motivated to use the app.

-As for the character in question - well we've seen the power of turtles before in desktop accessible games such as toss the turtle and who can of course forget the Teenage Mutant Ninja Turtles.
 We commend Geek Kids for their choice of character for programming - he's cute and does a good enough job of turning programming into a rather novel skill to learn for kids.